sampwhite/dynamicruntime/core/src/main/resources/content/md/ThoughtsOnCode.md

 our code, but it comes with a fairly heavy price.
 To alleviate this we do try to do tricks such as using common prefixes for the names of static string constants to give some help to the coder.
 To put it another way, many of our string and numeric constants are "wanna-be" enumeration values.

+## Public vs Private

+In general, attributes and methods in this project are public unless there is a good case for doing otherwise.
+This goes against the general advice that you can find on this topic in various popular Java blogs.
+I followed the recommended approach myself for many years until I wrote too many lines of code in other languages which did not follow this meme.
+I then asked myself, over my last twenty years of coding, how many times have I seen problems from methods or attributes being inappropriately accessed versus the number of times I have seen problems where attributes and or methods could not be accessed and that forced unnecessary duplication in the code.
+And from my personal memory, the second has occurred way more often.

+The issue is that there are two different agendas when incorporating existing code into your own code.
+The first, which is the most typical, is when you just call the methods.
+In that case, it does make sense to restrict access to attributes and methods, mostly to help guide the programmer to correct usage.
+But in more sophisticated solutions, the code they are incorporating may actively support extension models, such as plugins or invasive registered callbacks.
+It is this second case that gives a code library real punch and value.
+But this is also when restricting access to methods and attributes can cause real harm by limiting the scope of extensibility.
+If I had control of Java, I would allow Java code to access private and protected methods, but it would cause a compile warning that could be suppressed.
+Then in IntelliJ you could get a list of all the privilege escalation lines in your code.

+I will say one more thing.
+This is not the only meme about Java that I disagree with and I think these memes are part of the reason why Java is increasingly having a bad reputation when compared to other languages.
+As a case example, Python is an awesome language partly because it has thrown away all the bad ideas that have accreted around other languages.
+Just compare a standard Python program to a Java implementation that meets the approval of current Java thinking (in particular J2EE, Java Beans, and JMX) and ask yourself which you would prefer to work with as a programmer.

+## Thread Dumps and Logging

+Unlike in other projects, thread dumps and logging are first class citizens.
+The code is written with an awareness of what the stack dump might look like when a programmatic thread dump is performed.
+Likewise, care is taken in producing logging output.
+It is a real art to log not too little and not too much and have the content of the logging tell you exactly what is happening in the application.
+I believe that thread dumps and logging are artifacts that deserve as much attention as the actual features the application implements.
+This is also an argument for not using invasive frameworks for writing your important scalable applications.
+I have found it can be quite difficult to get good stack dumps and logging out of those frameworks.

 ## Import Static